Protected Agriculture Stewardship Standards

 - have a defined pesticide mixing/loading area for closed loop chemigation systems.

-- Each different location (address and/or land location) will be treated as a separate audit and a separate certification number will be issued.
+Each different location (address and/or land location) will be treated as a separate assessment and a separate certification number will be issued.

 Each separate location must be registered with AWSA.
 Please complete the registration form.